KonanM/small_vector/README.md

     }
 ```

-The last piece for the allocator is implementation for the allocate and deallocate member functions.
+The last missing pieces for the allocator implementation are the allocate and deallocate member functions.
 The real implementation is a bit more complex, due to one implementation detail I left out (allocator rebinding, which is often usedfor the implmentation for debug iterators), but since it otherwise doesn't differ I will keep it a bit more simple here.
 ```cpp
     [[nodiscard]] constexpr T* allocate(const size_t n) {
         //use the small buffer